 Without exception, all parents have to make a formal application for admission to a state-funded school.
-Places aren't allocated automatically and no child has a guarantee of admission.
-This includes children with siblings at a school or those at a particular school or nursery.
+Places aren't allocated automatically and no child has a guarantee for admission.
+This includes children with siblings at a school.
 We welcome visits from parents - and their children - who are considering applying for a place here.
-This is an opportunity to see what we have to offer.
+This is an opportunity to see what this school has to offer.
 Visits aren't a compulsory part of the admissions process and won't affect decisions on whether a place can be offered here.
 Parents can arrange visits by contacting the school office.